 Riding switch can be a challenge.
 The rider really needs to crank back on that soft, long nose, but it can be ridden switch and its quite an exciting experience.

 This board is what a pirate would select as his sea vessel, it will slice through any vast, tormented and stormy seas with precision and power and will sail smooth seas of powder as a legend.
 It is heavy, bold and serious and has a firm, controlling pop.
-Riding switch feels very comfortable and I would love to ride this style deck as my own some day.
-This is the board for big lines, open faces and any powder-draped feature.
+Riding switch feels very comfortable and I would love to ride this style deck as my own someday.
+The Venture Storm Snowboard ($598.95) is for big lines, open faces, and any powder-draped feature.